-The levels of ionic impurities in the dye products used must not exceed the following limits:
+The levels of ionic impurities in the paper colourants used must not exceed the following limits:

-- Antimony: 50 ppm
+Antimony: 50 ppm

-- Arsenic: 50 ppm
+Arsenic: 50 ppm

-- Barium: 100 ppm
+Barium: 100 ppm

-- Cadmium: 20 ppm
+Cadmium: 20 ppm

-- Chromium: 100 ppm
+Chromium: 100 ppm

-- Cobalt: 500 ppm
+Cobalt: 500 ppm

-- Copper: 250 ppm
+Copper: 250 ppm

-- Lead: 100 ppm
+Lead: 100 ppm

-- Mercury: 4 ppm
+Mercury: 4 ppm

-- Nickel: 200 ppm
+Nickel: 200 ppm

-- Selenium: 20 ppm
+Selenium: 20 ppm

-- Silver, 100 ppm
+Silver, 100 ppm

-- Tin: 250 ppm

-- Zinc: 1 500 ppm.
+Tin: 250 ppmZinc: 1 500 ppm.

-- ・ 个

-Th

-The manufacturer/supplier shall demonstrate compliance with the requirement by duly completing and signing Appendix 7 in the web-based application tool.
+The manufacturer/supplier must demonstrate compliance with the requirement by duly completing and signing Appendix 10 in the webbased application tool.

 The requirement has been partly adjusted and harmonised with EU Ecolabel's requirement for metal-based pigments and dyes, including ionic impurities, in the criteria for graphic paper and tissue paper and tissue products.
 However, definition of metal-based pigments and dyes given in EU Ecolabel (containing more than 50% by weight of the relevant metal compound) is not applied in the Nordic Swan Ecolabel.
-The Nordic Ecolabelling requirement is absolute - dyes shall not be based on these metals, there is no limit value for the weight of relevant metal compound, when the requirement is applied.
+The Nordic Ecolabelling requirement is absolute - dyes must not be based on these metals, there is no limit value for the weight of relevant metal compound, when the requirement is applied.